-A profile of Michael Green and ten lessons in evangelism learned from him.
+In honour of Michael Green, whose death was announced today, we republish this 2016 profile of him and ten lessons in evangelism learned from him.

 In her talk at the Fulcrum 15th Anniversary Symposium, Rachel Marszalek draws on her own parish experience to reflect on good news in and through the local church.

 In his talk at the Fulcrum 15th Anniversary Symposium, Tom Wright explores modernism, postmodernism and the calling of the church to consider how “the full evangelical message of new creation” might “be lived, danced, sung, spoken transformatively into our muddled and dangerous world”

 A longer version of the sermon on Global Mission given by Bishop Anthony Poggo at the Fulcrum 15th Anniversary Symposium at Lambeth Palace.